UV completions, fixing the equations and nonlinearities in $k$-essence: Conclusions

 \section{Conclusions}

 In this work, we have studied two general strategies to deal with the breakdown of the Cauchy problem in \(k\)-essence.
 The first was to resort to a UV completion of the theory, which allows for an initial-value problem that remains well-posed at all times.
 Unfortunately, while this was possible for the \(k\)-essence model considered in this paper, it is not possible for generic ones, e.g. for those that possess screening mechanisms, for which such UV completions remain unknown (if existing at all~\cite{Adams:2006sv}).
 The second strategy consisted in ``fixing the equations"~\cite{Cayuso_2017} of \(k\)-essence to control the high frequency behavior suspected of leading to the Cauchy breakdown.
-Both strategies were studied before in Minkowski space by Allwright and Lehner~\cite{Allwright:2018rut} to demonstrate their technical viability.\footnote{ See also Ref.~\cite{Kaloper:2014vqa} where \(k\)-essence was compared with this UV theory. } Here we have generalized them to include gravity.
+Both strategies were studied before in Minkowski space by Allwright and Lehner~\cite{Allwright:2018rut} to demonstrate their technical viability.\footnote{ See also Refs.~\cite{Kaloper:2014vqa, Reall:2021ebq} where this UV theory and its corresponding EFT description were studied without considering the coupling to gravity, and Ref.~\cite{MukohyamaUV:2020lsu}, where it is shown that shocks/caustics in \(k\)-essence may be smoothed by a suitable UV completion. } Here we have generalized them to include gravity.

 By considering the specific case of quadratic \(k\)-essence, we have shown that both approaches reproduce the EFT dynamics of \(k\)-essence up to a ``Tricomi-type'' breakdown of the Cauchy problem, where the scalar equation changes character from hyperbolic to parabolic and then elliptic.
 Furthermore, both the UV completion and the ``fixing the equations'' approach allow for evolving the dynamics past the Cauchy breakdown to the physical end state of the evolution (in our example, the formation of a black hole).
-This should be contrasted with previous efforts to ``chart'' the space of initial data in \(k\)-essence, in order to rule out regions leading to ill-posed problems --see e.g. Ref.~\cite{Bernard:2019fjb, Bezares:2020wkn, Figueras:2020dzx}.
+This should be contrasted with previous efforts to ``chart'' the space of initial data in \(k\)-essence, in order to rule out regions leading to ill-posed problems --see e.g. Ref.~\cite{Bernard:2019fjb, Bezares:2020wkn, Figueras:2020dzx, Figueras:2021abd}.
 With the two strategies described above, (most of) these regions need not be excluded.
 In the context of compact binaries, in particular, this opens up the possibility of simulating their coalescence, allowing the study of the entire dynamics and the emission of gravitational/scalar radiation in more generic \(k\)-essence models than currently possible~\cite{Bezares:2021dma}.

 Moreover, since we have access to the high-energy regime of \(k\)-essence thanks to its UV completion, our results for the scalar evolution provide a validation test of the ``fixing the equations" approach.
 It is important to stress that this approach, albeit agnostic of the details of the UV completion, qualitatively agrees with the dynamics of the latter well into the nonlinear regime of \(k\)-essence.
 One can therefore argue that this nonlinear regime can be at least qualitatively captured by the low-energy EFT.
 In fact, we find that only in the high curvature/gradient region inside the black hole apparent horizon does the ``fixing the equations" approach significantly deviate from the UV completion evolution.
 This is expected, as it is in those regions that the key assumption of the ``fixing the equations" approach, i.e. the requirement that energy does not cascade into high energy modes~\cite{Cayuso_2017}, is violated.
 This provides hope that even the screening mechanism, which depends crucially on the non-linear dynamics of \(k\)-essence, may be within reach of the low-energy EFT, at least qualitatively.